TAU-VAILab/Spice-E/README.md

 ## Creating a latent dataset
 We show an example script for creating a latent dataset for the 3D Stylization task.<br>
-To create a latent dataset for the 3D Stylization task, run:

-    python3 get_stylization_latents.py -o <path to output folder>

 To create a latent dataset for the 3D Stylization task with refined annotations, download the finetuned blip model dir from [here](https://drive.google.com/drive/folders/1MnFKZMChZrx3BWxNWvXjjfB7rMWoqMr3?usp=sharing) and run:

     python3 get_stylization_latents.py -o <path to output folder> --use_blip_refinement --blip_model_path <path to downloaded finetuned blip model dir>